helenoid/swissknife/docs/phase1/cli_integration_roadmap.md

 ### Phase 2: Core Implementation (Weeks 3-6)

 **Focus**: Building the foundational TypeScript implementations for core services based on Phase 1 designs.
+(See `../phases/02_core_implementation.md`)

 **Key Activities**:
-- Implement the core `TypeScriptAgent` service, including basic reasoning, memory, and tool execution (`ToolExecutor`, `ToolRegistry`).
+- Implement the core `Agent` service, including basic reasoning, memory, and tool execution (`ToolExecutor`, `ToolRegistry`).
 - Implement essential Tools (e.g., File I/O, Shell execution) using Node.js APIs.
-- Implement the `IPFSKitClient` for interacting with the IPFS Kit MCP Server API.
+- Implement the `IPFSClient` for interacting with the IPFS Kit MCP Server API.
-- Implement the `StorageService` (VFS) with `FilesystemBackend` and basic `IPFSBackend` (using `IPFSKitClient` and a simple `MappingStore`).
+- Implement the `StorageOperations` service (VFS) with `FilesystemBackend` and basic `IPFSBackend` (using `IPFSClient` and a simple `MappingStore`).
-- Implement the `ModelRegistry`, `ModelSelector`, and initial `ModelProvider` adapters (e.g., for OpenAI).
+- Implement the `ModelRegistry`, `ModelSelector`, and initial `ModelProvider` adapters (e.g., for OpenAI, Lilypad).
 - Implement basic `MLEngine` structure and Node.js runtime integration (e.g., `onnxruntime-node` setup).
 - Develop unit and integration tests for these core components.

 **Major Milestones**:
-- Functional `TypeScriptAgent` capable of basic interaction and tool use.
+- Functional `Agent` capable of basic interaction and tool use.
-- Functional `IPFSKitClient` connecting to the server.
+- Functional `IPFSClient` connecting to the server.
-- Functional `StorageService` with local and basic IPFS backends.
+- Functional `StorageOperations` with local and basic IPFS backends.
 - Functional `ModelRegistry` and initial provider integration.
 - Basic `MLEngine` setup.
 - Core component tests passing.